openhab/openhab1-addons/bundles/binding/org.openhab.binding.caldav-command/README.md

 # Additionally needed binding: org.openhab.binding.caldav-command-<version>.jar
 # used to execute commands by a triggered event
-# multiple calendars (calerdar-id) can be seperated by commas
+# multiple calendars (calerdar-id) can be separated by commas
 #caldavCommand:readCalendars=<calendar-id>
 caldavCommand:readCalendars=command

 # Additionally needed binding: org.openhab.binding.caldav-personal-<version>.jar
 # used to record and simulate presence and to show upcoming/active events
-# multiple calendars (calerdar-id) can be seperated by commas
+# multiple calendars (calerdar-id) can be separated by commas
 #caldavPersonal:usedCalendars=<calendar-id>
 caldavPersonal:usedCalendars=dienstlich

 # If one of these identifiers can be found inside the place of the event,
 # this event will not be used for presence
-#caldavPersonal:homeIdentifiers=<values seperated by commas>
+#caldavPersonal:homeIdentifiers=<values separated by commas>
 ```

 The items-File: